pavpanchekha/coq-server.el/README.md

 Using
 -----

-Now open up a Coq file and hit `C-x r`.
+Now open up a Coq file and hit `C-c r`.
 If everything goes well (and it might not),
 Coq should suddenly be much faster.